Top 6 Password Managers Compared: Which One Keeps You Safest in 2026?

 • Cross-Platform Support

-Works on Windows, macOS, Linux, iOS, and Android, plus browser add-ons for Chrome, Firefox, Edge, and Safari.
+RoboForm works on Windows, macOS, Linux, iOS, and Android, with browser extensions for Chrome, Firefox, Edge, and Safari.
+While the interface is more functional than modern-looking, performance is fast and consistent across platforms.

 • Offline Access